aneoconsulting/ArmoniK/infrastructure/quick-deploy/aws/README.md

 The infrastructure is composed of:

+* AWS VPC
 * AWS ECR for docker images
-* AWS VPC
+* AWS EKS
 * Storage:
     * AWS S3 buckets:
         * to save safely `.tfsate`